How Do You Measure the Effectiveness of Your Performance Management Processes?

 to inform performance pay decisions

 Once you are clear of the goals of your performance management system, the next step is to establish what success should look like for each one.
-Here are some success measures for a selection of the common performance management goals above, to show you how to measure the effectiveness of your system against your performance management goals:
+Here are some success measures for a selection of the common performance management goals above.
+These show you how to measure the effectiveness of your system against your performance management goals:

 Improve organisational / team performance